I enjoy Zendoodling and inspiring others to Zendoodle some Zentangles!

 - It is relaxing.

 - Don’t resort to an eraser.
 There are no mistakes in Zendoodling.
 Something that you thought was a mistake might be the foundation for a new pattern or take your doodle in an exciting new direction.

 - Remember that with Zentangle art, you can’t fail.
 There is no right and wrong because there is no pre-determined solution to what you’re creating.

 - Check out Zentangle Patterns.com for inspiration.

-Once you’re a Zendoodle master, move onto more elaborate patterns and designs.
-Challenge yourself to get as intricate and detailed as possible, play with different pen thicknesses, shading styles, and color combinations.
+Once you’re a Zendoodle master, move on to more elaborate patterns and designs.
+Challenge yourself to get as intricate and detailed as possible, and play with different pen thicknesses, shading styles, and color combinations.